|Seraph Postal - Forever|

 Nowadays, Lonnie, having a celebrated reputation is mandatory.
 You can't go anywhere in a ministry without reputation.
 But you know what controversy can do to a reputation, and you know that yours is pretty much shot to pieces now.
 Perhaps once your book is finally completed, it might serve to repair or rehabilitate your reputation in some small degree.
 But given how the Internet operates nowadays, I doubt that your autobiography will help very much.
 As I said in my first letter, once the identity label gets applied, there's no way to pry it off.
 Therefore, going by motto #3, you stumbled very badly.

 Finally, motto #5 is possibly the most important.
 Everything about the church nowadays is "entrepreneurial," which is the best general term that I can find to describe how things really function.
 Big successful ministries have slick websites and high-quality marketing and wide-area networking and trendy, well-run conferences.
 Most churches operate like big businesses — which at a certain stage or scale is unavoidably how things have to operate, in my estimation — and at this level the most important parameter is success.
 How big?
 How much?
 How many?
 What is The Bottom Line?
 What are the statistics?
 And who can argue with success?
 I don't know, Lonnie.
 You tell me.
-In any case, you were not a success and are therefore suspect.
+In any case, you fell short on all five levels.

+I think that I have said enough so that you will understand why you don't fit the system very well.
 On the other hand, the Lord didn't care about any of this.
 He decided to use the least likely person.
-But as I said before, your preaching days are finished, and the system doesn't matter anymore for you.
+But as I said before, your preaching days are finished now, and the system doesn't matter anymore for you.
 You have passed it by.

 Finally, Lonnie, it looks like (Lord willing) that I shall have lived long enough to read your completed autobiography.
 I am looking forward to seeing what's in the final, third installment, which will be coming soon.
 There are many questions that I have which I hope the third book will answer.
 One of the things I am curious about is that sermon you preached at pastor Tom Stipe's church in Denver.
 It was an odd sermon.
 How did Tom react to it?
 I hope that your third book will clarify all this.

-I have to take off now and end this letter.
-On my agenda today is picking up from our vendor a 100 pound bag of Kona coffee beans to deliver to Bimbo's Coffee Pot for our specialty roasting.
+Kona coffee beans to deliver to Bimbo's Coffee Pot for our specialty roasting.
 The stuff is unbelievably expensive, but the customers love it.
-My flock of sheep is also thriving.
+My flock of sheep is thriving.
+Bimbo the Wonder Dog also says "hello."
+A picture of his namesake is enclosed.
 I will try to answer some of your other questions in a future letter.
-Bimbo the Wonder Dog also says hello.

 Weary and Worn Here on Earth